team-auto-z/AutoZ-2020/README.md

 ### Notes
 * All the Chefbot files not original chefbot files, they are used to test our bot and modified for test purposes
 * All TurtleBot Files are Original TurtleBot Files
-* Global Localization Package("robot_localization") has been removed for error purpose and tweaking parameters for now
+* Global Localization Package("robot_localization") has been removed for error purpose and tweaking parameters for now.
+* And while running the main launch file ("myrobotdrive.launch") it may show some error like "No such Directory".
+Which every place it shows, change that directory name from other name to your local machine name.